ethan-campbell/WASSAIL/README.md

 10. Run the next cell, **"Load data/grids and regrid data"**, after setting the boolean switches for `regrid_ice_concentration`, `regrid_pathfinder`, and `regrid_pathfinder_ql` to `True`.
 This will regrid data to the ERA5 grid, interpolate missing data, and export new files.
 Note the time estimate for the Polar Pathfinder regridding routine.
 I suggest setting boolean switches back to `False` after it finishes.

-### Instructions, part 2 – setting up and running the model:
+## Instructions, part 3 – configuring and running the model:

 11. The next cell, **"Snow model set-up and parameterizations"**, starts with a set of boolean switches that control offline pre-computation and exporting of four ERA5-based fields: 100-h forward-looking wind speed (`reexport_si10_average`), blowing snow sublimation (`reexport_Q_sub`), surface sublimation (`reexport_Q_surf`), and lead trapping (`reexport_Q_ocean`).
 Set these to `True` and run the cell, then change back to `False`.
 The processed fields will be stored in `Data/Processed/wassail_era5_derived/`.